NathanielMA/Drone-Control/README.md

 If you haven't already noticed, the WiFiManager library automatically puts the ESP8266 into Accesspoint mode if it cannot connect to a previous know network.
 To have it connect to WiFi, simply connect to the device in your computers WiFi settings.

+## Uploading new code

+The code also features the use of ArduinoOTA, or Arduino Over-The-Air.
+It will allow you to compile and upload to the ESP8266 remotely!
+Simply turn on the board and ensure that it is connected to WiFi.
+The go to **Tools** and change the **Port** to the IP of your ESP8266.

 ## Changing parameters

 The easiest way to change parameters for the flex sensors or adjusting the MPU6050 axis is to edit variables in the **Data_Analyzer** tab.